 This is a continuation of the article published in 422 Business Advisor, February 2019.
 If you found this page for the first time, read on.
 If you are joining us from reading the article in the 422 Business Advisor.
-Click Here to advice to learn more about fonts.
+Click Here to advance to learn more about fonts.

 When creating a logo specifically for your business, it is very important that you brand your logo to be able to stand alone and reflect the mission and vision of your business.
 If you haven’t worked on the mission and vision of your company that needs to be worked on first.
-Once you have the mission and vision then it’s a matter of visualizing what your logo should represent because a logo does it speaks for you when there aren’t any words to tell them about your business.
+Once you have the mission and vision then it’s a matter of visualizing what your it should represent, because a logo does it speaks for you when there aren’t any words to tell them about your business.

 With that said, let’s get started.